Wondering how to invest in battery metals? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 Much like other battery raw materials, graphite pricing can be finicky since it’s not traded on an exchange.
 In general, prices have come under pressure recently due to excess supply, and producers outside China have had to make production cuts to deal with this environment.

-The vast majority of vanadium produced is used as a steel additive, as vanadium-steel alloys are very tough.
+The vast majority of this silvery-gray transition metal is used as a steel additive, as vanadium-steel alloys are very tough.
 That said, vanadium is increasingly being used in vanadium redox flow batteries, which are contributing to the reusable energy movement.

 While the large size of vanadium redox batteries makes them a better fit for industrial use, they come with the perk of not degrading for at least 20 years.
 Click here, here and here to read our three part series on vanadium mining and the potential for vanadium redox flow batteries in energy storage.

-Manganese also contributes to — you guessed it — lithium-ion battery chemistries, such as lithium-manganese oxide batteries.
-As such, hopes are high that demand for the commodity will rise in line with others that contribute to new energy sources.
+Manganese also contributes to certain lithium-ion battery chemistries, such as lithium-manganese oxide batteries.
+Hopes are high that demand for the commodity will rise in line with others that contribute to new energy sources.

 This is an updated version of an article first published by the Investing News Network in 2018.